ryanleecode/raiden-api-sdk/README.md

 This is an typescript SDK for interacting with the [Raiden API](https://raiden-network.readthedocs.io/en/latest/rest_api.html).

+Raiden is a second-layer solution for doing payments on ethereum

 It is built on top of the [openapi generated sdk](https://github.com/drdgvhbh/raiden-openapi-sdk).

 ## Installation